Inside Elton John's private photo collection

 He shows us around on film, in black Adidas tracksuit, tinted glasses and a single chunky sparkling earring.

 You notice the frames, almost as much as the photographs.
 Never solemn gallery black, they have to be flamboyant -- gold, white gold and silver.
-John has been using the same Atlanta framer, Nyotte, since he came out of rehab in 1990 and started collecting.
+John has been using the same Atlanta framer, Myott, since he came out of rehab in 1990 and started collecting.

 A grid of nine pictures from the wall of John's Atlanta study has been faithfully transferred to the opening room in the exhibition: images of a boy on a bicycle, a man's white stiff collar, some eggs, electric power lines and several portraits of the American photographer Edward Weston.